scribe-security/docs/docs/other-integrations/goreleaser.md

 <details>
   <summary> Github action workflow - SBOMS </summary>

-Full workflow example of a workflow, upload sbom evidence on source,binaries and images using valint and download report using valint.
+Full workflow example of a workflow, upload sbom evidence on source,binaries and images using Valint and download report using Valint.

 `release.yaml`
 ```YAML